 Miller performs regularly with Ritornello Baroque Ensemble in addition to giving regular solo performances.
 He works closely with composer Timothy Broege and has given several premier performances of Broege's compositions, including a June 2001 performance of Broege's Two-Part Elegy for LaNoue Davenport at the Boston Early Music Festival.
 Broege’s latest composition for recorder, Sonata da chiesa for recorder and organ, was dedicated to Miller and received its premier in Atlanta at St. Bartholomew’s Episcopal Church.
 Miller is specifically interested in contemporary chamber music for recorder and collaborates regularly with other musicians in the Atlanta area.
 Miller has recorded for Mississippi Public Television and can also be heard with New Trinity Baroque on the Edition Lilac compact disc Charpentier: Mess de Minuit.
 In June 2012, Miller played recorder with the Atlanta Symphony Orchestra in performances of John Adams's A Flowering Tree.

 Miller is a regular faculty member of the Mountain Collegium Music Workshop and the Atlanta Early Music Alliance Mid-Winter Workshop as a teacher of renaissance and baroque winds, strings, keyboards, and voice.
 Since 2011, Miller has been director of the Mountain Collegium Workshop.
-Miller has also served as a workshop clinician for the Triangle Recorder Society, the Bloom Early Music Workshop, and the Memphis Flute Society.
+Miller has also served as a workshop clinician for Amherst Early Music and has taught workshops across the country.